 By changing the feedback and teaching an alternative behavior, the dog and person are both happy in the end.

 - Be sure your dog is healthy.
+Get them the right treatment for dog fleas.

 - Teach alternative behaviors, and what you’d like your dog to do, rather than saying, “No” to everything you don’t want him to do.